Ken Livingstone: Unsuccessful election: 2008–2014

-2012 Mayoral Election
+2012 mayoral election

 Livingstone stood as Labour's candidate for the 2012 London mayoral election, again challenging Johnson.
 His campaign attracted criticism when he joked that the election was "a simple choice between good and evil".
 It again caused controversy when Livingstone was accused of antisemitism by Jewish Labour supporters after suggesting that, being largely wealthy, London's Jewish community would not vote for him.
 He denied making the comments, but nevertheless apologised.
 He also responded, "every psephological study I've seen in the 40 years I've been following politics shows the main factor that determines how people vote is their income level.
 And it's not anti-Semitic to say that."

 Johnson's campaign emphasised the accusation that Livingstone was guilty of tax evasion, for which Livingstone called Johnson a "bare-faced liar".
 The political scientist Andrew Crines believed that Livingstone's campaign suffered from its focus on attacking Johnson rather than presenting an alternative, progressive vision of London's future.
 Crines also suggested that after decades in the public eye, Livingstone had come to be seen as an over-familiar and politically tired figure by the electorate.
 In the election, Johnson won with 1,054,811 votes, to Livingstone's 992,273.
 Criticising media bias against him, Livingstone announced his retirement from politics.
 Remaining a critic of Johnson, in April 2014 he stated his belief that the latter would soon become leader of the Conservative Party and advised Labour "not to make the mistake of assuming they're dealing with a hardline right-wing ideologue", but to "concentrate on the fact they're dealing with a fairly lazy tosser who just wants to be there".